-As a user on a VMS node, you can protect the files in your directory against access over the network.
+You can protect the files in your directory against unauthorized access.
 To set limits on who can access the files in your account, specify the DCL command SET PROTECTION.
-If your file is protected, a VMS user on a remote node who wants to access your file must be able to specify the user name and password of a local account that has the appropriate privileges to access the file.
-A remote user to whom you have given this information must then include the authorization information in the form of an access control string, "username password", in the VMS file specification used to access your file:
+If your file is protected, a DECnet for OpenVMS user on a remote node who wants to access your file must be able to specify the user name and password of a local account that has the appropriate privileges to access the file.
+A remote user to whom you have given this information must then include the authorization information in the form of an access control string, username password, in the file specification used to access your file: